jguadagno/jguadagno.github.io/_posts/2020-05-25-coding-with-joeg-streaming-software-configuration.md

 ## Streamlabs OBS Configuration

 Streamlabs OBS is a free reliable streaming app with the fastest setup process on the market.
 We have developed an all-in-one application making streaming easy for everyone.
-Whether you’re a novice or experienced streamer, Streamlabs OBS will provide you the best streaming experience, with tools built to engage, grow, and monetize your channel.
+Whether you're a novice or experienced streamer, Streamlabs OBS will provide you the best streaming experience, with tools built to engage, grow, and monetize your channel.

 [Download](https://streamlabs.com/streamlabs-obs){:target="_blank}